Lakshmikutty

 Lakshmikutty (born 1943) is a tribal woman from Kallar forest area at Vithura in Kerala, India who received the India's fourth highest civilian honour Padma Shri for her breakthrough in practicing traditional medicine.

 Early life

 Lakshmikutty is a famous poison healer practicing traditional medicine.
-She also received Kerala Government's Naattu Vaidya Ratna award in 1995.
-She is practicing traditional medicine for over 50 years.
+She also received the Kerala Government's Naattu Vaidya Ratna award in 1995.
+She has been practicing traditional medicine for over 50 years.

-She belongs to Kaani tribe and can remember more than 500 varieties of medicine.
-She has attained the education of 3rd forum and knows Sanskrit.
-She also writes poems, dramas and is a teacher in Kerala Folklore Academy.
+She belongs to the Kaani tribe and can remember more than 500 varieties of medicine.
+She has attained the education of the 3rd forum and knows Sanskrit.
+She also writes poems, and dramas and is a teacher in Kerala Folklore Academy.

 Prime Minister Narendra Modi spoke about Lakshmikutty's contributions in his monthly Mann Ki Baat radio programme.
 People fondly refer to her as ‘Vanamuthassi’ (Grandmother of the jungle in Malayalam) and she gives lectures on natural medicine at various institutions across the southern states.